Demilade Sonuga's blog

 Now that we're done with the heap allocator, the next thing on our list is the Box.

-is a smart pointer that is used to hold data of any type on the heap.
-For a refresher on the Box
+Box is a smart pointer that is used to hold data of any type on the heap.
+For a refresher on the Box struct

 Aims

-must be able to hold data of any type, just like the original Box
+Firstly, our Box must be able to hold data of any type, just like the original Box.
+A Box that can hold

 That is solely determined by the compiler.